Independent consultant will review police shooting of Jacob Blake

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android

-“At the request of DA Graveley, I have identified an independent expert who can help ensure a just outcome in this case,” said Attorney General Kaul in the release.
-“Noble Wray is a longtime Wisconsin resident and a widely respected retired Madison Police Chief who has extensive experience in law enforcement, including experience at the national level as a police reform specialist for the U.S. Department of Justice.”
+"Noble Wray is a longtime Wisconsin resident and a widely respected retired Madison Police Chief who has extensive experience in law enforcement, including experience at the national level as a police reform specialist for the U.S. Department of Justice," said Kaul in the release.

+"This should be a fair and impartial investigation," said Wray.
+"It should not come across as something that has been prejudged or the decisions have already been made."

+Former Chief Wray, who also served as assistant chief of the Madison Police Department and officer, was deputy monitor in the shooting of Tamir Rice in Cleveland.

 Jacob Blake